ammarasmro/100DaysOfMLCode/README.md

 Here is a peek at what to expect and how to navigate it.
 To start

 ![Starting](https://github.com/ammarasmro/Kurdish-Language/blob/master/visualizations/start.gif)

 To query for a word

 ![Query](https://github.com/ammarasmro/Kurdish-Language/blob/master/visualizations/query.gif)

 To switch to t-SNE

 ![t-SNE](https://github.com/ammarasmro/Kurdish-Language/blob/master/visualizations/tsne.gif)

 **Thoughts**: I'm glad I did this mini project.
 It gave me confidence to pursue further similar projects and it will sure be beneficial to include in the next projects.

+## Days 8 & 9: July 14 & 15, 2018
+**Progress**:
+* Covered the policy and state-value and action-value functions of the Reinforcement Learning ND on Udacity.
+As part of that I also read chapter 3 of the [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/bookdraft2017nov5.pdf) which covered the same concepts.
+* Explored the talkthewalk dataset published by Facebook few days ago and read the pre-write of their paper.
+This dataset aims to be the basis of a new approach to teaching computers how to communicate in natural language.
+In the next few days I will try to tackle this problem from different angles and see if I can add value to what they found.
+* Started working on a prototype for the Kurdish NLP website.

+**Thoughts**: Those two days were spent mostly learning but they paved the way towards several days of experiments and research.